DigitaTransforma/Chat-with-docs/README.md

 1. Ensure you have Python installed on your system.
 2. Install the required dependencies listed in the `requirements.txt` file using `pip install -r requirements.txt`.
 3. Set up environment variables including the Google API key.
-4. Run the Python script containing the Streamlit application (`streamlit run chat-pdv-adv.py`).
+4. Run the Python script containing the Streamlit application using ( streamlit run chat-pdv-adv.py ).
-5. Access the web application through the provided URL which is often (http://localhost:8501)
+5. Access the web application through the provided URL which is often ( http://localhost:8501 )

 ## Supported File Types
 The application supports the following file types for document upload: